|Responsible University Officer:||Vice President for Administration|

-Intra-university consulting is limited to one (1) day per week per the University consulting policy found in the Board of Control Conflict of Interest policy 4.7 (also referenced in Board of Control 15.3 and Faculty Handbook 3.2.3, 5.1.1 and Appendix B).
+Intra-university consulting is limited to one (1) day per week per the University consulting policy found in the Board of Trustees Conflict of Interest policy 4.7 (also referenced in Board of Trustees 15.3 and Faculty Handbook 3.2.3, 5.1.1 and Appendix B).

 An employee providing consulting services within their primary department is ineligible for additional compensation (OMB Circular A-21).

 An employee who is an investigator on a sponsored project cannot be compensated for intra-university consulting on that project (OMB Circular A-21).

 |Office/Unit Name||Telephone Number|

 |Direct questions about additional compensation on a sponsored account:|

 Additional Compensation - Salary paid by the University in excess of the institutional base salary and is one of the following: